Probabilistic automatic complexity of finite strings: First results on

-In fact, direct computations have shown that all binary strings $x$ of length 9 or less have $A_P(x) \leq 3$, whereas many such strings have $A_N(x)=4$ or $5$.
+Indeed, no nonconstant strings are presently known for which $A_P(x)$ is equal to the maximum possible value $A_N(x)+1$.
+Direct computations have shown that all binary strings $x$ of length 9 or less have $A_P(x) \leq 3$, whereas many such strings have $A_N(x)=4$ or $5$.
 However, unlike with $A_N$, there are no strings $x$ with $A_P(x)=1$, because by the requirement for matrices to be row-stochastic and for the initial state distribution to be given by a probability vector, a PFA with one state must either accept all words with probability $1$ or fail to accept any word.
 The only strings with $A_N(x)=1$ are the constant strings $x=a^n$, and we have $A_P(a^n)=2$ by \thref{classification2-full}.

 So far we have not mentioned any examples involving $A_{P,\delta}$.
 Experimentally, it would appear that one has to make the value of $\delta$ quite low in order to get small values of $A_{P,\delta}$, for all but very short strings.
-This makes intuitive sense in view of the proof of \thref{classification2}, and more generally the phenomenon of stability of a contractive iterated function system: all orbits converge to the attractor, and correspondingly acceptance probabilities will tend to cluster together for longer strings.
-As an example, if $M$ is the PFA given in \eqref{eq:wit0110}, then it follows from the proof of \thref{classification2} that $M$ witnesses $A_P(01^m0)=2$ for all $m$, and one can calculate that $\gap_M( 0110) = 1/16$, $\gap_M( 01^30) = 1/32$, $\gap_M(01^40) = 1/64$, ...
+This makes intuitive sense in view of the proof of \thref{classification2}, and more generally the phenomenon of stability of a contractive iterated function system: all orbits converge to the attractor, and correspondingly acceptance probabilities will tend to cluster together for longer strings, at least for a generic automaton.
+As an example, if $x=0110$, then a simple witness for $A_P(x)=2$ is the PFA $M$ given by